 Activation of Reserve or National Guard Units

-Those students who are unable to complete academic work during the academic term in which they are called to active duty as part of a Reserve or National Guard unit call-up have three options:
+Those students who are unable to complete academic work during the academic term in which they are called to active duty as part of a Reserve or National Guard unit call-up have four options:

 - The student may choose to totally withdraw from school and be given 100% refund of all academic tuition and fees as well as student activity fees which have been assessed.
 The permanent record (transcript) will reflect the withdrawal with a “W”.

 - The student, in collaboration with and approval of the instructor, may choose the use of the “I” grade(Incomplete) under appropriate circumstances.
 The amount of time allowed for the incomplete work will not include the active duty time spent.
 However, once the student has returned from active duty, the incomplete work must be completed within a reasonable period of time, which will be determine by the Vice-President of Academic Affairs.
 At that time the student may elect to withdraw from the class.